 It’s no secret that you don’t have to be a pure person to create wondrous music – in fact you can be a horrible human being.
 No need to look any further than Richard Wagner or Ike Turner for examples of that.

 But what happens when you go to the other extreme and you place violins, flutes, oboes and accordions in the hands of wholesome youngsters, filled with hearts and minds relatively untarnished by the grime and distractions of the modern world?

-According to Arieh Chasid, the co-founder (along with Ofra Broshi) and director of the Har Nof conservatory, the results can be exquisite.
+According to Arieh Chasid, the founder and director of the Har Nof conservatory, the results can be exquisite.

-A concert pianist before and following his initial years of aliya from Moscow in 1974, Chasid began working for the conservatory in 1982, and launched the Har Nof branch with Broshi in 1988.
+A concert pianist before and following his initial years of aliya from Moscow in 1974, Chasid began working for the conservatory in 1988, and launched the Har Nof branch in 1994.
 To his flock of impressionable students, the 62-year-old Chasid is like a stern but lovable grandfather who metes out both praise and criticism in the same, calm voice.
 The students treat him with reverence, awaiting his approval of an upturned eyebrow or a small smile.

 “We’re the first music conservatory in the haredi world,” Chasid says, sitting in his austere office on the first floor of the Beit Ya’acov school.
 “It’s been called a renaissance of the haredi world, and I totally agree with that assessment.
 What happened in Italy and Europe is exactly what’s happening here.”

 While it may not be that far-reaching, Chasid has certainly helped to shake things up.
 The sight of the girls, who until now were mostly stuck at home after school helping their mothers with their younger siblings, suddenly walking around with violins, flutes and oboes and spending day and night at the conservatory is indeed a turn of events in the haredi world, where traditionally the names Mozart and Bach had been ignored in favor of Rashi and Rambam.